WeeLonelySoul/Misha/README.md

     - update (Checks online for updates, manually equivalent to bupdate on the system)
     - cv (current version, displays a "nice" screen informing the user about the current version of the OS/Kernel)

-`Note: More commands will be included in the official release, all commands will be available through the doc section`
+`Note: More commands will be included in the official release, all commands will be available through the wiki section here on github`

 * The ability to "Network update" (still uncertain about how/if it's gonna be implemented or not in this update)
 <br>`Note: Purpose is to check if there is a new option online, if so prompt on boot or if the user runs the "update" command`